What is the program objective?

 When are classes held?

-Classes are scheduled in the evening (6:20-9:10), three evenings per week, to allow professionals to complete the degree while remaining active in their jobs and in the industry.
-The exception to this schedule is the 10-day or two-week seminar which takes place every semester in New York, Paris, and Hong Kong.
+Classes are scheduled in the evening (6:20-9:10), three evenings per week (Monday, Tuesday, and Thursday), to allow professionals to complete the degree while remaining active in their jobs and in the industry.
+The exception to this schedule is the 10-day or two-week seminar, which takes place every semester in New York, Paris, Hong Kong, and Mexico City.
 No classes take place during the summer.
 Many courses require team meetings, which often take place on weekends.

 When do classes begin?